CELTA is a TEFL but TEFL is not a CELTA

 The kicker is that in order to work in an English speaking country with a CELTA, you must typically have an undergraduate degree AND be from a native-English speaking country yourself.
 Fluency in English just won’t cut it.
 If you want to become a teacher long term and don’t want your stint teaching abroad to just be a blip on your career path, getting the CELTA certification is probably for you.

 TEFL, on the other hand, is a great way to “dip your toes” into the world of teaching.
-With significantly less barriers to certification—i.e. You can be a fluent English speaker (native skills not required) and you don’t have to have a bachelor’s degree (just a high school diploma)—TEFL ends up being the path that most newbies to the world of international teaching pursue.
+With significantly fewer barriers to certification — i.e. You can be a fluent English speaker (native skills not required) and you don’t have to have a bachelor’s degree (just a high school diploma)—TEFL ends up being the path that most newbies to the world of international teaching pursue.
 TEFL is a great option if you want to work abroad for as little as a few months to a few years.

 And, if it turns out that teaching English is your passion and you can’t fathom it not being a part of your life, you can always opt to up your level of certification and get your CELTA accreditation at a later date.